Close

 What can be claimed under 80D?

-A person may deduct the cost of their health insurance premiums as well as the cost of their own, their spouse’s, their dependent children’s, and their parents’ annual preventative health exams.
-The terms and conditions outlined in Section 80D of the Income Tax Act of 1961 apply to this.
+A person may deduct the cost of their health insurance premiums and the cost of their own, their spouse’s, their dependent children’s, and their parents’ annual preventative health exams.
+The terms and conditions outlined in Section 80D of the Income Tax Act 1961 apply to this.

 13